lucasviola/awesome-functional-programming/readme.md

 ### People

 - [Simon Peyton Jones](http://research.microsoft.com/en-us/people/simonpj/) - One of the creators of the Haskell Language and the Glasgow Haskell Compiler.
 Microsoft Researcher.
+- [Philip Wadler](http://homepages.inf.ed.ac.uk/wadler/) - Professor of Theoretical Computer Science at the University of Edinburgh, author of the famous paper Propositions as Types.
+One of the main people behind Java Generics Types.

 ### License